 The Adobe Document Cloud is mainly powered by Adobe Acrobat CC and Adobe Sign, both of which together mean that you can do almost anything you can imagine you need to do with PDF documents.
 Whether it's editing, importing or exporting data, as well as scanning, it's not simply a passive storage repository but also a way to actively use PDF documents, and collaborative features are built in.

-Another advantage of the Adobe Document Cloud is that it enjoys a number of integrations, such as for CRM, ERP, and HR software, including Office 365, Salesforce, Zoho, and various products from IBM and Oracle.
+Another advantage of the Adobe Document Cloud is that it enjoys a number of integrations, such as for CRM, ERP, and HR software, including Microsoft 365, Salesforce, Zoho, and various products from IBM and Oracle.

 However, as with Adobe apps in general the subscription model can be expensive for individuals and small businesses, and is perhaps better considered an option as an enterprise solution.